Get a FREE Copy of VOM’s Global Prayer GuideRequest Yours Now

 Access To Bibles:

 Bibles in Egypt are readily available at Bible societies, churches and bookstores in a variety of formats, translations and languages.
-However, not all Egyptian Christians can afford a Bible, and high illiteracy rates make Bible distribution an ongoing challenge.
+However, not all Egyptian Christians can afford a Bible, and persecution and high illiteracy rates make Bible distribution an ongoing challenge.
 Give Bibles

 VOM responds to widespread persecution needs, provides Bibles and Christian literature, distributes assistance, and trains pastors and other leaders.
 Give to VOM’s Global Ministry

 - Pray for Hanna, who was ostracized and imprisoned because of her decision to follow Christ.